-- Receive cash from the sale.
-You can use this cash to purchase another residence, to save for retirement, to travel, to meet your daily needs or to meet some other financial goal
+- Receive cash from the sale and use this cash to purchase another residence, to save for retirement, to travel, to meet your daily needs, or to meet some other financial goal

 - Receive income from the unitrust for the rest of your life and future retirement

 - Obtain an income tax deduction that may reduce your tax bill this year

 - Further the work of GiftPlanning.com with your gift

 How a sale and unitrust works